tech-med/medlearnity.com/src/content/wpPages/exams/usmle/step-2ck-usmle/index.md

 ---
 title: 'USMLE Step 2 CK and CS Tutoring'
 pubDate: 2020-04-30
 description: "Scoring well on USMLE Step 2 CK bolsters your residency application, especially if your Step 1 score wasn't ideal.
-Even if you did do well on Step 1, a str"
+Even if you did do well on Step 1, a str."
 ---

 ## Scoring well on USMLE Step 2 CK bolsters your residency application, especially if your Step 1 score wasn't ideal.
 Even if you did do well on Step 1, a strong performance on Step 2 CK demonstrates consistency and clinical excellence.